Tolfx/MultiActions/README.md

 # MultiActions Mod
 This is a mod for more personal use of what I would like to have in `VRChat`.

-It servers as multiple actions for quick and easy use.
-And currently contains the following:
+This mod adds the following things to the action menu:
 * Teleport to players
-* Teleporting
+* Teleporting:
   * Save points and name them
   * Find them in menu and teleport
 * Quit game
 * Toggle camera
 * Respawn
-* Open
+* Open:
   * Avatars
   * Settings
   * Safety